theNestruo/z80-asm-meter-vscode/README.md

 In this example:

-* Of the timing hints of *.OFF_SCREEN* (41/28 clock cycles), the 41 has been added to the timing of conditional `CALL` instruction when the condition is _taken_ (18 clock cycles).
+* Of the timing hints of *.OFF_SCREEN* (41/28 clock cycles), the 41 has been added to the timing of conditional `JR` instruction when the condition is _taken_ (13 clock cycles).
 Please note the second timing hint (28) has been ignored, as there is only one possible timing for the _taken_ condition path.

 * The timing hint of *COORDS_TO_OFFSET* (144 clock cycles) has been added to the timing of the `CALL` instruction (18 clock cycles).